mltframework/mlt_web/developers/Framework.md

 and we have a means to play multiple clips.

 [&#42;] This reference functionality was introduced in mlt 0.1.2 - it is 100%
-compatable with the early mechanism of registering the reference and destructor with the properties of the playlist object.
+compatible with the early mechanism of registering the reference and destructor with the properties of the playlist object.

 #### Filters